Relintai/gdnative_python/docs/memory.rst

 other objects.
 Hence conversion is trivial.

-Conversion Godot -> Python
+Conversion Pandemonium -> Python
 --------------------------

 Each GPB has a corresponding PPB, acting like a proxy from within the Python interpreter.

-GPO binding is done dynamically with the ``DynamicBinder`` using Godot introspection (i.e. ``ObjectTypeDB``).
+GPO binding is done dynamically with the ``DynamicBinder`` using Pandemonium introspection (i.e. ``ObjectTypeDB``).

 It is possible in the future that to create static proxy for core GPO and rely on dynamic method as a fall-back for unknown classes (i.g. added by 3rd party).

-Conversion Python -> Godot
+Conversion Python -> Pandemonium
 --------------------------

 PPB -> GPB described earlier.

-PPI objects cannot be converted back to Godot.
+PPI objects cannot be converted back to Pandemonium.

 PPE instance are exposed as ``PyInstance`` (class exposed as ``PyScript``).